 The client smiled and then told us why he liked BMW’s…and made his own argument for certainty, dependability and quality…..and smiled a little more when I said “well that’s what this recommendation is about – and it is only coming at a 2014 Toyota price tag even though it is a BMW in contract quality and performance.
 Let’s not forget though, that we understand you hope this is all a waste of money at the end of the day, which is why constantly working together to review the plan and re-assessing what can be removed, and when, is a critical part of getting good value for money”.

-To be fair, this particular technique and these analogies are things that I developed years ago as a way of helping clients to understand relative value, and helping to manage expectations around price and ongoing service and advice mostly.
-They weren’t made up on the spot (although they must have been once upon a time, but I can’t remember that far back).
+To be fair, this particular example is not a “sales technique” per se….but the technique is being able to call out and address the actual issues and then create context which can help the client make a valid decision.
+Analogies help clients to understand relative value, and helping to manage expectations around price and ongoing service and advice mostly.
+The technique underlying the use of analgoy here is to be able to meet the clients concern without being confrontational, and drawing out what the real concerns are.
+Price wasn’t the problem.
+The lack of clarity about quality and value were.
 It is worth noting that none of this part of the conversation was about technical stuff.
-None of it was about my competence as an adviser.
+None of it was about the competence of the adviser.
 None of it was about compliance or advice process.
-None of it was actually about price either – but it certainly was about understanding value and the choices available.
+It was just about understanding value and the choices available.

-Sales technique…the ability to introduce analogies and stories that can help shift a clients thinking from a pre-set and fixed view to an open mind which can make sound judgement and choices.
-It truly is about opening up a mind to an alternative viewpoint, or possible solution.
+Sales technique is the ability to introduce analogies and stories that can help shift a clients thinking from a pre-set and fixed view to an open mind which can make sound judgement and choices.

 Is that a bad skill to have?
 Of course not.
-Is it one that advisers should constantly work on and develop?
-I sure believe so.
+It ist one that advisers should constantly work on and develope.